PunksB1602/Penovate_Minor_Project/README.md

-# Penovate: A Sensor-Equipped Pen for Digital Handwriting Recognition
+# Penovate: A Sensor-Equipped Pen for Writing on Paper with Digital Conversion Using CNN-LSTM Model

 This repository contains the implementation of **Penovate**, a hardware–software system designed to capture handwriting on ordinary paper using motion and pressure sensors, and convert it into digital text using a **CNN–BiLSTM model**.